sagefy/sagefy/docs/survey_learning_research/practice.md

 - SB 263-265: To promote far transfer, practice in a variety of contexts.
     - Cites Paas and van Merrienboer 1996; Quilici and Mayer 1996

-**Question**: _Can classical conditioning or instrumental conditioning be used effectively in an online environment?_
+### Can classical conditioning or instrumental conditioning be used effectively in an online environment?

 - _Needs research_